markhuot/synapse/README.md

 php`return "Hi from the server.";`.execute()
 ```

-Calling execute returns a promise which is resolved with any data retuened from the server.
+Calling execute returns a promise which is resolved with any data returned from the server.
 That allows you to pass data both ways across the HTTP boundary,

 ```js
 const name = 'Michael';